PaulLerner/ViQuAE/README.md

 ## `meerqat.data`

 This should contain scripts to load the data, annotate it...
-All the data should be stored in the `data` folder, at the root of this repo.

 ### `loading`
 This is probably the only file in `data` interesting for the users of the dataset.
+The documentation below describes modules that were used to **annotate the dataset**.

 #### `passages`
 Segments Wikipedia articles (from the `kilt_wikipedia` dataset) into passages (e.g. paragraphs)